TaxAct Professional Software License Agreement

 d.
 Amendment and Modification; Waiver.
 No amendment to or modification of this Agreement is effective unless it is in writing and signed by an authorized representative of each Party.
 No waiver by any Party of any of the provisions hereof will be effective unless explicitly set forth in writing and signed by the Party so waiving.
 Except as otherwise set forth in this Agreement, (i) no failure to exercise, or delay in exercising, any rights, remedy, power, or privilege arising from this Agreement will operate or be construed as a waiver thereof and (ii) no single or partial exercise of any right, remedy, power, or privilege hereunder will preclude any other or further exercise thereof or the exercise of any other right, remedy, power, or privilege.

 f.
 Governing Law; Venue.
-This Agreement is governed by and construed in accordance with the internal laws of the state of Texas without giving effect to any choice or conflict of law provision or rule that would require or permit the application of the laws of any jurisdiction other than those of the state of Iowa.
+This Agreement is governed by and construed in accordance with the internal laws of the state of Texas without giving effect to any choice or conflict of law provision.
 Any legal suit, action, or proceeding arising out of or related to this Agreement or the licenses granted hereunder will be instituted exclusively in the federal courts of the United States or the courts of the state of Texas in each case located in the city of Dallas and County of Dallas, and each Party irrevocably submits to the exclusive jurisdiction of such courts in any such suit, action, or proceeding.